A good climber and jumper, the Burmese loves being adored but may not get along easily with other cat breeds.

 CFA, ACFA , FIFe, TICA

-The Burmese is a medium-sized cat but when you pick her up, she feels considerably heavier than she appears.
-She is a stocky cat and somewhat compact but is very muscular with heavy boning.
+The Burmese is a medium-sized cat but feels considerably heavier than they appear.
+A stocky cat and somewhat compact but is very muscular with heavy boning.

 The Burmese is a cat that is round all over.
 The head is round, the tips of the ears are round, the eyes, chin and even the feet are round.
 This breed is solid both in looks and in feel and has great strength.